-From ReactJS to React-Native, what are the main differences between both?
+What are the main differences between ReactJS and React-Native?

-What I’ve learned building web and mobile apps with React
+What I’ve learned from building web, then mobile apps with React

 React-Native has been around for about 2 years, and became a really interesting framework since it can be used for Android and let us build cross-platform mobile apps.
 A few contributors also customized the framework to build desktop apps for Mac and Windows, which is quite cool.

 React-Native is very similar to ReactJS in a way, but there are differences you need to know before you start your first native app.
 In this article, I’m going through the main differences I have encountered as a ReactJS web developer who learned to use React-Native and built a few native apps with this technology.

 Setup and bundling

 To run your app, you will need to have Xcode (for iOS, on Mac only) or Android Studio (for Android) installed on your computer.
 You can either decide to run it on a simulator/emulator of the platform you want to use or directly on your own devices.

 DOM and Styling